RDI is located within the shared, unceded, ancestral territories of the xʷməθkʷəy̓əm, Sḵwx̱wú7mesh, and səlilwətaɬ Nations.

 K.B.
 Fairhurst is a Visual Resource Management and Landscape Visual Impact Assessment Specialist continuously involved since 1980: as one of the original Landscape Foresters in British Columbia's Ministry of Forests until 1996 and running RDI Resource Design Inc ever since.
 RDI is celebrating our 28th year in 2024!

-A shocking 160,000 tree salvage operation is underway, cutting down 25% of the Stanley Park forest killed or damaged by the looper moth.
+A shocking 160,000 tree salvage operation is continuing in 2024-2025, cutting down 25% of the Stanley Park forest killed or damaged by the looper moth.
 See Stanley Park tab.

 Ken launched his forestry career as a timber cruiser during the summers with BC Forest Products while at UBC Forestry as one of the great class of '68, and as the Reforestation Forester with BC Forest Products following graduation.
 Ken returned to UBC to earn his Masters of Science (Forestry - Parks and Recreation) awarded in 1980.
 Pursuing his new interest in Visual Resource Management, he was offered the new position of Landscape Forester for the Vancouver Forest Region, working directly with the original Landscape Forester for BC - W. H. (Pem) van Heek.
 He formed a precursor to RDI briefly in the '80s called Urbanforest Consultants focused on, as might be expected, urban forestry.
 He once spent a season as part of the Forestry Crew in Stanley Park.
 The company became RDI Resource Design Inc in 1996.
 Much later, while still running RDI, Ken returned to UBC to earn his Doctorate in Forest Resources Management which he was awarded in 2010, intensifying the same theme of his career interests.
 He has now racked up fully 43 progressive years in his chosen discipline of Visual Resource Management.